 Family and Consumer Sciences' food safety programs include the following.

-- ServSafe®: A two-day food safety training course for food service managers
+- ServSafe®: A multiple day food safety training course for Ohio food service managers (Ohio Food Service Manager/qualifies for Ohio Certification in Food Protection certificate)

 - Occasional Quantity Cooks: Training for Extension volunteers/employees who provide leadership to the preparation and/or service of food at sponsored events